metaborg/spoofax-pie/docs/tutorial/install.md

 After starting up, choose where your workspace will be stored.
 The Eclipse workspace will contain all of your settings, and is the default location for new projects.

+!!! warning
+    Currently, there are several bugs regarding spaces in the workspace path, so ensure there are no spaces on the workspace path.

 ## Configuring Eclipse's preferences

 Some Eclipse preferences unfortunately have sub-optimal defaults.
 After you have chosen a workspace and Eclipse has completely started up (and you have closed the Welcome page), go to the Eclipse preferences by pressing ++cmd+comma++ on macOS and by going to the <span class="guilabel">Window ‣ Preferences</span> menu on others, and set these options: